briandrum/codes.forchagrin.com/_chapters/chapter-301-definitions.md

 ## 301.53   Waste collection vehicle

-“Waste collection vehicle” means a vehicle used in the collection of garbage, refuse, trash or recyclable materials.
+"Waste collection vehicle" means a vehicle used in the collection of garbage, refuse, trash or recyclable materials.
 (ORC 4511.01(RRR))